 MOPP Level 0

 MOPP Zero is not indicative of “no threat at all” but rather the basic level of awareness required when operating in an environment where an enemy has, or potentially has, the ability to launch an NBC attack is possible.

-At this level troops do not actually wear their protective ensemble, but must have it ready to wear at a moment’s notice.
-At this stage, troops must assume the gear WILL be needed, and remove contact lenses and other items that are incompatible with the protective ensemble.
+At this level, troops do not actually wear their protective ensemble, but must have it ready to wear at a moment’s notice.
+At this stage, troops must assume the gear WILL be needed, and remove contact lenses and other items incompatible with the protective ensemble.

 This is basically worn in a “yellow alert” situation (“alarm yellow” is a common identifier) where the overgarment and overboots are worn–a protective posture that assumes the rest of the protective gear will be needed without warning.
 MOPP 2 doesn’t necessarily indicate that an attack is imminent, but those in MOPP 2 have a much easier time getting the rest of their equipment properly donned and worn should things escalate.

-In situations where there is a potential hazard from vapor, contact contamination, or other issues, MOPP 3 requires the wear of all the ensemble except the gloves.
+In situations with a potential hazard from vapor, contact contamination, or other issues, MOPP 3 requires wearing the ensemble except for the gloves.

-These protective levels are issued by the appropriate unit, base, or theater commander and rescinded when it appears safe to do so.
+These protective levels are issued by the appropriate unit, base, or theater commander and rescinded when it appears safe.
 Those wearing MOPP equipment must pass through a “decontamination line” designed to safely process the gear and get troops into non-contaminated equipment and uniforms in a standardized way.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News